abap2UI5/docs/docs/resources/who_uses.md

 Your contributions matter!

 ### Customer Projects
 Is your company using abap2UI5?
 We’d love to hear your use case!
-By sharing how you’re leveraging abap2UI5, you can inspire others to adopt and innovate.
+By sharing it you can inspire others to adopt and innovate:

 |  Company | System | Use Case |
 | ------------- | ------------- | ------------- |
 | Test | System  | Description |

-### Integrations, Workshops & More
+### Integrations, Workshops
 Are you hosting workshops, creating integrations, or exploring unique ways to use abap2UI5?
-Showcase your work and help others discover how they can benefit from your expertise or connect with you!
+Showcase your work and help others discover it and connect with you:

 |  Company | Description |
 | ------------- | ------------- |